Government loosens travel restrictions | Radio Prague International

-From Wednesday, Czechs and Slovaks will be able to travel from one country to the other without the need to produce negative tests for COVID-19 and without having to undergo a quarantine if they return to their country within 48 hours.

-As of Tuesday all road and rail crossings on the borders with Austria and Germany will open, with only random checks.
+The government has further loosened restrictions on travel.
+As of Tuesday all border crossings with Austria and Germany will open, with only random checks.

 International airports in Brno, Ostrava, Karlovy Vary, Pardubice and Prague-Kbely will renew flights within Schengen.